Toilet Paper Roll Little Red Riding Hood Craft

-Be sure to come back visit Meri Cherry tomorrow, for her lovely Kids Craft and revisit the 14 Kids Crafts 101 page each to find links to the next idea.
+Be sure to visit Meri Cherry next in the Blog Hop series, for her lovely Kids Craft and revisit the 14 Kids Crafts 101 page each to find links to the next idea.
 Rainy Days?
 Snow Days?
 Loooong Summer Days?
 NO PROBLEM!
 We have you crafty sos covered!

 The material list below MAY SEEM LONG… but it is all about rummaging around your craft box and looking at what you can find!
 Adapting it to YOUR materials in YOUR home.
 I have listed what WE used… but you don’t have to use the same things!!
 Make this your own!!